Impulse2020/reducer-todo/README.md

 - [X] CD into the react app directory `cd todo`.
 - [X] Start up the app using `npm start`.
 - [X] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [X] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [X] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
+- [X] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
-- [ ] Add your team lead as a reviewer on the pull-request
+- [X] Add your team lead as a reviewer on the pull-request
-- [ ] Your team lead will count the project as complete by merging the branch back into master.
+- [X] Your team lead will count the project as complete by merging the branch back into master.
-- [ ] Do your magic!
+- [X] Do your magic!

 ## Minimum Viable Product

-1. Set an initial state value through a reducer and render a list of todos from that state
+1. Set an initial state value through a reducer and render a list of todos from that state X

 1. Add a form that dispatches an "ADD_TODO" action to be able to add a todo item to your list

+X
 1. Build a function that let's you mark todo items as completed when you click on them

+X
 1. Build a function that let's you clear completed todos when you click on a "Clear Completed" button

 ### STEP 1 - Build a simple reducer and initial state